- This event has passed.

 TMS 402/602-22 Night School – Session #3

-- Attendees understand the technical background for the revisions to the provisions for special reinforced masonry shear walls.
+- Understand the technical background for the revisions to the provisions for special reinforced masonry shear walls.

-- Attendees understand the relationship between ASCE 7-22 seismic displacements and the TMS 402 provisions including the use of MCER displacements.
+- Review the relationship between ASCE 7-22 seismic displacements and the TMS 402 provisions including the use of MCER displacements.

-- Attendees understand the new deformation compatibility provision and its application.
+- Understand the new deformation compatibility provision and its application.

 About the Presenter